This is the best iPhone SE deal: $184 after rebate, no contract, no lease

 Interested in the new iPhone SE?
-Mark your calendar: This Friday, April 24, Apple's latest goes on sale everywhere starting at $399.
-Before you pay full price, however, check this out: Visible will sell you the iPhone SE for $384 and then give you a $200 Mastercard credit, bringing your net price down to $184.
+Apple's latest is now on sale everywhere starting at $399.
+Before you pay full price, however, check this out: For a limited time, and while supplies last, Visible will sell you the iPhone SE for $384 and then give you a $200 Mastercard credit, bringing your net price down to $184.
 That makes this the best deal I've seen, and by a wide margin.
-(Remember, the sale starts Friday.)

 Visible runs on Verizon's network and offers just one mobile plan: unlimited everything for $40 a month.
 There's no contract on that, though you do have to subscribe for at least two months in order to qualify for the credit.